The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 For Nashville-area residents, the implication is that water and sewer rates will likely continue increasing over coming decades as Metro Water Services works to address aging infrastructure while serving a growing population.
 The alternative — deferring necessary improvements — would result in more frequent service disruptions, water quality concerns, and eventual system failures that would be even more expensive to address.

-The trenchless technology market is experiencing steady and robust growth, expanding at an annual rate of 6–7% and projected to surpass $8.4 billion by 2030.
-This surge reflects a growing shift toward innovative, minimally invasive methods for repairing and replacing underground utilities.
+The trenchless technology market is experiencing steady growth, expanding at an annual rate of 6-7% and projected to surpass $8.4 billion by 2030.
+This growth reflects a shift toward innovative, minimally invasive methods for repairing and replacing underground utilities — methods that can save homeowners thousands of dollars in landscaping restoration costs.

 Trenchless technology refers to methods of repairing or replacing underground pipes with minimal excavation.
 Instead of digging a continuous trench to access the entire length of pipe — the traditional method — trenchless approaches typically require only small access points at each end of the repair section.